 Trend 20: Buyers Will Prefer More Video

 Video content will continue to grow in 2021, so consider mixing it into your owned media repertoire and promote it across your social channels.
-Video captures more attention and allows you to tell an in-depth story by allowing viewers to feel a deeper sense of connection and absorb information in a more engaging way.
+Video captures more attention and enables you to tell an in-depth story by allowing viewers to feel a deeper sense of connection and absorb information in a more engaging way.
+Fortunately for marketers, free and low-cost editing tools are making the creation of video content easier than ever.

 Trend 21: Webinar Fatigue Is Real